olillin/prit-bot/README.md

 The bot can be added to your server by using
 [this invite link](https://discordapp.com/oauth2/authorize?client_id=1344643574112714783).

+Want to host the bot on your own server?
+See [HOSTING.md](HOSTING.md).

 ### Setup

 The bot has a few variables which can be configured with the `/config` slash